codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, two new functions, `navigate_summary` and `clear_summary_comments`, are added to allow the user to navigate through summary entries and display associated images, as well as to clear all comments in the summary.
+two new functions, `navigate_summary` and `clear_summary_comments`, are added to allow the user to navigate through summary entries and display associated images, as well as to clear all comments in the summary.
 The example usage is updated to demonstrate these new functionalities.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
-Let's continue by adding an option to save the current state of user inputs and comments at any point during the interaction.
+adding an option to save the current state of user inputs and comments at any point during the interaction.
 We'll create a function called `save_state` that allows the user to save the current data to a specified file.

 ```python
 import cv2